uglyb0nes/digiscape/README.md

 Clone the repo, install required dependencies, and run the server.

 ## Usage
-Navigate to the live at deployment at https://digiscape.herokuapp.com
+Navigate to the live deployment at https://digiscape.herokuapp.com

 ## Questions
 Feel free to reach out to me if you have questions!<br>